vault27/Foundation/ssl.md

 - MD5  - not good
 SHA1 and SHA256 are used everywhere

-## (Perfect) Forward Secrecy
-- Forward because it avoids: if attacker captures encrypted traffic and then later he gets private key and can decrypt everything
-- If SSL RSA is used for key exchange, however if you have server’s private key you can decrypt session keys and then decrypt all traffic.
-- Instead of RSA DiffieHelman can be used, then even if you have access to private key, you cannot get session keys - this feature is called forward secrecy
-- And if you choose Ethemeral Diffie-Hellman then you achieve Perfect Forward Secrecy

 ## SNI
 ServerName encryption
 Server Name (the domain part of the URL) is presented in the ClientHello packet, in plain text.